💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 On the other hand, a fixed VoIP phone number is one that does have a fixed address assigned to the number.
 VoIP systems use their own cables, which makes data communication more secure and limits hacker interference.

 No, a VoIP number is not a cell phone.
-It is a virtual telephone number that looks and works the same as your cell phone but uses the internet to make calls.
+It is a virtual phone number that works the same as your cell phone but uses the internet to make calls.

 To find out who owns a VoIP number, do a reverse phone lookup.
 There are many reverse phone lookup tools available online.
 All you have to do is put the number into the search box and you’ll be presented with who owns the VoIP number.